RichardeJiang/RichardeJiang.github.io/_posts/2019-09-24-SIFT-Guide.md

 mathjax: true
 ---

-Created by Richard Jiang on 24th, Sept, 2019.
+Created by Shenhao Jiang and John Lambert on 24th, Sept, 2019.

 Having received a ton of questions on "what is going on?" and "how do I start?" during the office hours and on Piazza, I'll try explaining the basic concepts of SIFT here and also provide some guide on approaches to start building the network.
 Also, I'll try my best to incorporate some hints on how you can use PyTorch to achieve the goals.
 I decided to work on this tutorial just 10 min ago, so bear with me for some of the wordings :-)